 - Mulch provides a convenient hiding place for pests

-With most organic mulches, a layer of 2-4 inches is plenty.
+With most organic mulches, a layer of 2 to 4 inches is plenty.
 The finer the material, the thinner the layer needed.

 Unfortunately, mulch provides the perfect place for slugs, snails, and other pests to hide.
 Use shallow cups of beer to attract and drown them, or sprinkle wood ashes or diatomaceous earth around the base of precious plants to keep the slugs and snails at bay.